Karasuk culture: Overview

 The economy was mixed agriculture and stockbreeding.
 Its culture appears to have been more mobile than the Andronovo.
 The Karasuk were farmers who practiced metallurgy on a large scale.
 Arsenical bronze artefacts are present.
 Their settlements were of pit houses and they buried their dead in stone cists covered by kurgans and surrounded by square stone enclosures.
 Industrially, they were skilled metalworkers, the diagnostic artifacts of the culture being a bronze knife with curving profiles and a decorated handle and horse bridles.
 The pottery has been compared to that discovered in Inner Mongolia and the interior of China, with burials bronze knives similar to those from northeastern China.
 Their realistic animal art probably contributed to the development of the Scytho-Siberian animal art style (Scythian art).

 The origins of the Karasuk culture are complex, but it is generally accepted that its origins lie both with the Andronovo culture and local cultures of the Yenisei.
 The ethnic identity of the Karasuk is problematic, as the Andronovo culture has been associated with the Indo-Iranians while the local cultures have been considered as unconnected to the steppe.
 Nevertheless, a specifically Proto-Iranian identity has been proposed for the Karasuk culture.
-The Karasuk tribes have been described by archaeologists as exhibiting pronounced Caucasoid/Europoid features.
+The Karasuk tribes have been described by archaeologists as exhibiting pronounced physical features similar to European and other West Eurasian populations, described in anthropological studies from 1999-2006 as "Europoid" or "Caucasoid" features.
 George van Driem has suggested a connection with the Yeniseian and Burushaski people, proposing a Karasuk languages group.

 The contemporary Deer stones culture to the southeast may have been built in part by nomads from the Karasuk culture.